 Ms. Hunter joined RTI in 2020.
-In addition to her position with Orange County, she has been a social worker and manager at an adult day health program.
+She previously worked as a social worker at the Orange County Department on Aging in North Carolina and at an adult day health program.